INTRODUCTION

 ● Infection of the urinary tract from bacteria or fungi.

-● Pregnancy at a young age can also lead to leukorrhea as the body is not prepared for
+● Pregnancy at a young age can also lead to leukorrhea, as the body is not prepared for it.

 ● Inflammation of the uterus or pelvic region can also lead to leukorrhea.